 At the University of Chicago, the training program is led by the Center for Health and the Social Sciences.
 At Northwestern, the program is based at the Center for Healthcare Studies, Feinberg School of Medicine.

-This program is intended to support students already accepted to a University of Chicago PhD program.
+The University of Chicago Pre-doctoral Health Services Research Training Program is intended to support pre-doctoral training in health services research for students already enrolled in a University of Chicago PhD program.

 This training is intended to support post-doctoral research training for MDs and PhDs in any one or more of five areas: comparative and cost-effectiveness analysis; patient safety and quality/QI; patient-centered care; markets and organization; and health care disparities.